"Being a Humanist means trying to behave decently without

 Bottom Row: AC Grayling; Richard Branson; Claire Rayner; Richard Dawkins; Sigmund Freud.

-If you would like to find out more about Humanism (and the page on Humanism doesn't go far enough) please contact us using the links on this site, or come along to one of our meetings (which are open to anyone who has a open mind).
+If you would like to find out more about Humanism (and the page on Humanism doesn't go far enough) please contact our Secretary using the links on this site.

 Like to Join Us?